SAP-samples/teched2023-AD263/exercises/ex0/README.md

 To enable data collection in a custom application the Open Telemetry Java Agent and the SAP Otel Extensions must be instrumented in the application.
 In your demo account this has been already done.
 To see the configuration please open the Cloud Foundry space where the applications are deployed
 ![](./images/open_space.png)

-Navigate to the the Java Backend Service of your demo application
+Select teched-incident-demo-srv
 ![](./images/open_app_backend.png)

+Select User provided variables.
 The instrumentation is done via user provided variable JB\P_CONFIG\_JAVA\_OPTS
 ![](./images/open_app_instrumentation.png)

 With the given parameters the instrumentation of the application is done.
 With the enablement of the SAP Otel Extensions important technical KPIs are automatically collected and transfered to SAP Cloud ALM.